ervandew/eclim/src/doc/content/vim/faq.rst

 .. _eclim_memory:

-How to I specify jvm memory arguments for eclim (fix OutOfMemory errors).
+How do I specify jvm memory arguments for eclim (fix OutOfMemory errors).
 -------------------------------------------------------------------------

 If you are using the headless version of eclimd, then you have a couple